Study Abroad Program Overview

 mid-August to late November

 You will be assigned to a homestay with an Australian family.
-During field activities you will live in a field station.
+During field activities you will be accommodated in field stations.

 EAP students are supported by UC's network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
 University of Queensland faculty and local staff abroad help students integrate into Australian culture and provide assistance with academics, housing, safety, and other issues.